Consensys/doc.gnark/docs/HowTo/use/gnarkd.md

 !!! warning
     `gnarkd` is experimental and might not stay in `gnark` main repository in the future

+!!! note
+    `gnarkd` only support Groth16 proofs.
+[Support for PLONK](https://github.com/ConsenSys/gnark/issues/82) is planned for `v0.5.0` release.

 For multiple reasons (resource allocation, security, architecture ...) it may be useful to isolate `gnark` as a service.

-We provide a minimalist daemon, `gnarkd`, which exposes synchronous and asynchronous gRPC APIs to create and verify proofs.
+We provide a minimalist daemon, [`gnarkd`](github.com/consensys/gnark/gnarkd), which exposes synchronous and asynchronous gRPC APIs to create and verify proofs.

 ## Starting `gnarkd`